South Yorkshire Junction Railway: History

 The SYJR received its act of Parliament, the South Yorkshire Junction Railway Act 1890 (53 & 54 Vict. c. ccxiii), on 14 August 1890, and opened for goods traffic on 1 September 1894 and for passengers on 1 December the same year.
 The passenger service lasted less than 9 years, the last trains running on 1 February 1903.
 Intermediate passenger stations were at Sprotborough and Pickburn and Brodsworth.

 The Hull and Barnsley Railway was absorbed into the North Eastern Railway in 1922 and then to the London and North Eastern Railway at the Grouping.

 Infrastructure

-The line was over 11 mi in length, with many embankments and cuttings, it also had steep uphill grades in the northerly direction at parts, including a 1 in 100 rise after Denaby, and another steep rise near Wrangbrook, 3 mi long being between built at a grade of 1 in 100 or 1 in 112.
+The line was over 11 mi in length, with many embankments and cuttings, it also had steep uphill grades in the northerly direction at parts, including a 1 in 100 rise after Denaby, and another steep rise near Wrangbrook, 3 mi long being built at a grade of 1 in 100 or 1 in 112.
 It crossed the Great Northern and Great Central Joint line 2+1/2 mi after Wrangbrook junction, a short tunnel "Cadeby Tunnel" was required around 1+1/2 mi from the Denaby end, being about 250 yd long.
 A branch to Brodsworth colliery was added in 1908 from Pickburn.